PHoogestraat/machine-learning-challenge/README.md

 ## Background

-Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
+The Kepler Space Observatory is a NASA-build satellite that was launched in 2009.
+The telescope is dedicated to searching for exoplanets in star systems besides our own, with the ultimate goal of possibly finding other habitable planets besides our own.
+The original mission ended in 2013 due to mechanical failures, but the telescope has nevertheless been functional since 2014 on a "K2" extended mission.

-To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.
+Kepler had verified 1284 new exoplanets as of May 2016.
+As of October 2017 there are over 3000 confirmed exoplanets total (using all detection methods, including ground-based ones).
+The telescope is still active and continues to collect new data on its extended mission.

-In this homework assignment, you will need to:
+To process this data, three machine learning models capable of classifying candidate exoplanets from the raw dataset were created.
+This process was exacuted in the following stages:

 1. [Preprocess the raw data](#Preprocessing)
 2. [Models](#Models)